This post may contain affiliate links, which help keep this content free. (Full disclosure)

-Keto Caramelized French Onion Dip Recipe
+Caramelized French Onion Dip Recipe

-Please ensure Safari reader mode is OFF to view ingredients.
+Tap underlined ingredients to see where to get them.
+Please turn Safari reader mode OFF to view ingredients.

-Click on the times in the instructions below to start a kitchen timer while you cook.
+Tap on the times in the instructions below to start a kitchen timer while you cook.

-- Heat the butter in a large saute pan over medium heat.
+Heat the butter in a large saute pan over medium heat.
 Add the onions and 2 tablespoons (29.57 milliliters) of beef bone broth.
 Saute for 25-35 minutes, adding another 2 more tablespoons (29.57 milliliters) (of broth after the first 10-15 minutes to keep the onions hydrated, and continue to saute until browned and caramelized.
 Reduce heat if they start to brown too much.

-- Make a well in the center of the pan.
+Make a well in the center of the pan.
 Add the minced garlic and saute for about a minute.
 Once the garlic is fragrant and starting to brown, stir into the onions.
 Set the pan aside to cool to room temperature.

-- Meanwhile, in a medium bowl, stir together the sour cream, softened cream cheese, molasses, fresh thyme, and sea salt, until smooth.
+Meanwhile, in a medium bowl, stir together the sour cream, softened cream cheese, molasses, fresh thyme, and sea salt, until smooth.

-- Once the caramelized onions have cooled, stir them into the bowl.
+Once the caramelized onions have cooled, stir them into the bowl.
 Add more salt to taste if desired.
 If you want a firmer dip, chill for at least 30 minutes.